isomerpages/bca-buildsg/_careers-and-opportunities/Built Environment Careers/Quantity Surveyors, Cost Consultants.md

 to completion.</p>
 </li>
 <li>
-<p>National University of Singapore has launched a new <strong>Specialisation in Contract Management and Cost Engineering</strong>,
+<p>The National University of Singapore offers a specialisation in Contract
-to equip students with in-demand knowledge in cost and contract management and project management to prepare students for evolving needs of the sector.
+Management and Cost Engineering, covering cost, contract and project management to meet the evolving needs of the sector.
+Find out more about the specialisation
-Find out more about the Specialisation <a href="https://cde.nus.edu.sg/dbe/ipm-curriculum-and-programme-structure-2-5/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+<a href="https://cde.nus.edu.sg/dbe/ipm-curriculum-and-programme-structure-2-5/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </li>
 </ul>
 <p>&nbsp;</p>